 MAVIS BATEY doesn’t look like a spook, but then the successful ones never do!
 At the age of 19 she joined the team at Bletchley Park working on the Italian Naval Enigma.
 A gifted linguist with a talent for codebreaking, she became an indispensable member of the group.
 Her breaking of one message between Belgrade and Berlin enabled Dilly Knox’s team to determine the wiring of the Abwehr Enigma, which had previously defied all efforts to break it.

 ROLF NOSKWITH was rejected for a job at Bletchley on security grounds despite being a talented mathematician and German speaker.
-In an atmosphere of heightened suspicion during the early war the establishment was suspicious of those who were not British born and he returned instead to his studies.
+In an atmosphere of heightened suspicion during the early war the establishment was dubious about the loyalty of German citizens in the UK and he returned instead to his studies.
 A year later he was interviewed again and this time he was accepted into the community at the Park.
-He joined Hugh Alexander’s. team working on the German Naval Enigma and became an expert at the art of using cribs to crack the cipher.
+He joined Hugh Alexander’s team working on the German Naval Enigma and became an expert at the art of using cribs to crack the cipher.